-- §1 For duly motivated and individual reasons, the jury may exceptionally grant a student when they register, the right to register for an annual programme including fewer than 60 credits. - These reduced programmes can only be granted for duly justified professional, academic, social or medical reasons. - Students are automatically considered to be entitled to a reduced course load if they hold the status of student, artist, someone covered by the decree regarding inclusive higher education or entrepreneur in line with University regulations. - §2 The reduced course load is requested by the student and is the subject of an agreement between the student and the Faculty.
-The reduced programme is annual and may only be agreed after 31 October for serious medical reasons. - By means of exception to §1 and 2, students in the first of the first cycle may, after the January evaluations and before 15 February, choose to reduce their annual study programme. - \$4 All reduced course loads are considered to be regular, regardless of the number of credits they contain.
+- Students are automatically considered to be entitled to a reduced course load if they hold the status of student, artist, someone covered by the decree regarding inclusive higher education or entrepreneur in line with University regulations. - §2.
+The reduced course load is requested by the student and is the subject of an agreement between the student and the Faculty.
+The reduced programme is annual and may only be agreed after 31 October for serious medical or social reasons. - §3.
+By means of exception to §1 and 2, students in the first of the first cycle may, after the January evaluations and before 15 February, choose to reduce their annual study programme. - §4.
+All reduced course loads are considered to be regular, regardless of the number of credits they contain.
 Pursuant to Article 8 of the "Funding" Decree, students are, for all other legislative purposes, assumed to participate actively in a course load of at least 30 credits.